 Re-opening the IPHS Museum depends on advice from the CDC and the State of Vermont.
 In the meantime, enjoy our virtual tour and see all the photos on this site.
 Better still, become a life member for just $24.99 and receive two newsletters a year.
 Contact po box 408, Island Pond, VT 05846.

-The 2020 IPHS annual meeting due to take place 2 August is cancelled for this year.
+The 2020 IPHS annual meeting due to take place 2 August 2020 was cancelled for this year.

-Best wishes to you all for a safe and peaceful summer.
+Best wishes to you all for a safe and peaceful Autumn.